 Known as ‘nature’s legal eagles,’ the Center for Biological Diversity works through science, law, and creative media to secure a future for all species, great or small, hovering on the brink of extinction.
-Formed in 1989, the Center’s innovation was to systematically and ambitiously use biological data, legal expertise, and the citizen petition provision of the powerful Endangered Species Act to obtain sweeping, legally binding new protections for animals, plants, and their habitat.
-Today, the Center is responsible for protecting more species of wildlife under the Endangered Species Act than any other organization.
-They are currently best known for petitioning to protect the polar bear from the effects of global warming and also work extensively on behalf of many imperiled species in California.
+Formed in 1989, the Center uses biological data, legal expertise, and the citizen petition provision of the Endangered Species Act to obtain new protections for animals, plants, and their habitat.

 Ebbetts Pass Forest Watch

 Ebbetts Pass Forest Watch is a nonprofit community organization working to protect private forestlands in Calaveras County and adjacent areas in the Sierra Nevada from the extensive clearcutting currently taking place there.
 Ebbetts Pass Forest Watch researches the harms from clearcutting, educates the public and policymakers, and participates in public input processes to challenge timber harvest plans that involve clearcutting.

 The Environmental Protection Information Center (EPIC) is a community-based, nonprofit organization that actively works to protect and restore forests, watersheds, coastal estuaries, and native species in northwest California.
 EPIC uses an integrated, science-based approach that combines public education, citizen advocacy, and strategic litigation..